 Dr. Capili was nominated and appointed to serve as an advisory member for the American Heart Association/HIV Academy of Medicine on HIV and Cardiovascular Disease.
 She is also a reviewer for numerous peer-reviewed journals and scientific reviewer for federal agencies.
 Additionally, her work has received recognition from the Association of Nurses in AIDS Care as the recipient of the “Outstanding Article of the Year Award” and “Research Article of the Year Award.”

-Paula Garcia, Project Director.
+Paula Garcia, Project Director

 Tamara Holloway, Research Study Facilitator.
-Ms. Holloway has been affiliated with the Division of Special Studies in Symptom Management since 2014.
+Ms. Holloway has been affiliated with the Special Studies in Symptom Management since 2014.
 Prior to her work at the Division she served as a Physical Therapy Assistant and Ultrasound Technician.

-Rachelle Serrano Carino, BS, Research Assistant at the Division of Special Studies in Symptom Management.
+Rachelle Serrano Carino, BS, Research Assistant at the Special Studies in Symptom Management.
 Ms. Carino graduated Suma Cum Laude from Saint Francis College with a Bachelors of Science in Biology.
 She completed a Summer research program at the Louis Calder Center at Fordham University.
 She was involved in developing a botanical tick repellent.